bspaulding/timesheets/README.md

-      timesheets edit            # Manually edit timesheet data timesheets help [COMMAND]  # Describe available commands or one specific command timesheets start           # Begin a work session timesheets summary         # See a summary table of time worked
+      timesheets edit            # Manually edit timesheet data timesheets help [COMMAND]  # Describe available commands or one specific command timesheets start           # Begin a work session timesheets stop            # End the current work session timesheets summary         # See a summary table of time worked

+### Edit

+Opens the underlying spreadsheet (CSV) in your configured editor.
+Tries `$EDITOR`, then `git config core.editor`, then defaults to `vim`.

+    $ timesheets edit

+### Start

+Starts a session.

+    $ timesheets start
+    Started session at 2014-05-04 13:47:33 -0500

 ### Summary